-In May 2019, Council approved the Long Term Water Financial Plan for 2020 to 2031, committing to the long-term financial sustainability of the City's Drinking Water System and ensuring continuous delivery of safe drinking water.
+In November 2023, Council approved the Long-Term Drinking Water System Financial Plan (2024-2035), committing to the long-term financial sustainability of the City's Drinking Water System and ensuring continuous delivery of safe drinking water.
 The Plan identifies the financial support required to operate, maintain, and perform asset management planning on the Drinking Water System and was a component in the City's Municipal Drinking Water License renewal submission to the MECP.